FedoraConsole/community-chrome/README.md

 # Open Services Platform

-**Status:** In Progress

-This repository contains a **forked** version of the Red Hat Hybrid Console Chroming app, adapted for use in a community Fedora Services Platform.
+This repository contains a **forked** version of the Red Hat Hybrid Console Chroming app, adapted for use in a community Fedora Services Platform using Fedora SSO.
 The primary goal of this fork is to maintain compatibility with the Chrome API while enabling additional integrations for creating a new community environment.

 ---